 Find your balance through every zodiac season with our Astrology & Asanas series by yoga instructor, Astrostyle editor (and harmonious Libra) Andrea Rice.
 Follow along with these postures to connect to the natural rhythms of life, enhance perceptivity and elevate your spirit.

-Fiery Leo season coincides with the height of summer in the Northern Hemisphere; a time for burning away impurities and honing our authentic truth to express our heartfelt passions.
+Leo season (July 23-August 22) coincides with the height of summer in the Northern Hemisphere; a time to burn away impurities, embrace our truth, and express our most heartfelt passions.

-Leo rules the heart and spine, and much like the courageous Lion will proudly wear their hearts on sleeves.
+Leo rules the heart and spine, and much like a courageous lion, proudly wears heart on sleeve.
 The following yoga poses dare us to be vulnerable by opening our heart and lengthening our spine, helping us to boldly pursue our passions after the Sun’s introspective stint in homespun Cancer.
 For musical inspiration, I recommend the album, “Kill for Love” by the Chromatics to tap into your inner fierceness.

 The Sun’s stint in Leo marks an opportunity to hone our pride, but also keep our ego in check.
 This shape finds its foundation through the fingertips and outer edge of the back foot, as the opposite hand reaches for the stars.

 Begin on hands and knees, warming up the spine with Cat and Cow.
 From neutral, with the crown of the head extending forward and tailbone lengthening back, step the ball of the right foot back and turn the heel down.
 Bring your right hand to your right hip to stack the hips and spin the chest open toward the sky.
 Take a look at your left big toe: can you bring it to the center edge of your back foot.
 Take a deep breath in, then extend your right hand toward the heavens and look up.
 Optional: tent the left fingertips to establish an energetic exchange with the earth below you.